 The thing that strikes me now is the incredible patience and concentration I must have possessed all those years ago, as well as a steady hand, neither of which I have today.
 It is a concrete reminder of how one changes, both physically and mentally.
 Or declines, to put it bluntly.

 Hopefully not every change has been for the worse

 I was different back then, of course – but just how different?

 I was half-listening the other day to a discussion on the radio about whether or not your personality is fixed from birth.
 The consensus, as I understand it, has changed over recent years.
 It would seem from studies (of twins and adopted children) that about 50% of your personality is down to genetic factors whilst the other 50% is strongly influenced by your environment.
 I suppose most people would instinctively go along with that.
 Parents do like to believe that their children see the world in broadly the same way as they do, just as they physically resemble them; but they also believe that a good education can turn these youngsters into happy, morally responsible and productive citizens.
-That the right experiences will improve what nature handed out.
+The right experiences will improve what nature handed down.

-You might imagine that being surrounded by these redundant tokens of childhood might give me an insight into what I was like as a child or young teenager.
-The truth is that although I remember quite a lot about what I did, and certainly what I spent my pocket money on, I’m not at all clear about why.
+You might imagine that being surrounded by these redundant tokens of childhood would give me an insight into what I was like as a child or young teenager.
+The fact is that although I remember quite a lot about what I did, and certainly what I spent my pocket money on, I’m not at all clear about why.
 Why was I so meticulous about looking after my things?
 What did I want from life?
 What in short, did I want to be when I grew up?

 No, it doesn’t give me much of an insight